pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-add.md

 : User's email (eg. megan.bowen@contoso.com).
 If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com).
 Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

 `--userId [userId]`
 : The user Id of the user to add as a member.
-(Id of the site user, for example: 14) If multiple users need to be added, the Id's have to be comma separated.
+(Id of the site user, for example: 14) If multiple users need to be added, the Ids have to be comma separated.
 Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

 `--aadGroupId [aadGroupId]`
 : The object Id of the Azure AD group to add as a member.
-If multiple groups needs to be added, the Id's have to be comma separated.
+If multiple groups need to be added, the Ids have to be comma separated.
 Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

 `--aadGroupName [aadGroupName]`
 : The name of the Azure AD group to add as a member.
 Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`